Hillel Furstenberg: Academic career

 Furstenberg pursued his doctorate at Princeton University under the supervision of Salomon Bochner.
 In 1958 he received his PhD for his thesis, Prediction Theory.

 From 1959–1960, Furstenberg served as the C. L. E. Moore instructor at the Massachusetts Institute of Technology.

 Furstenberg got his first job as an assistant professor in 1961 at the University of Minnesota.
 Furstenberg was promoted to full professor at Minnesota but moved to Israel in 1965 to join at Hebrew University's Einstein Institute of Mathematics.
 He retired from Hebrew University in 2003.
 Furstenberg serves as an Advisory Committee member of The Center for Advanced Studies in Mathematics at Ben Gurion University of the Negev.

 In 2003, Hebrew University and Ben-Gurion University held a joint conference to celebrate Furstenberg's retirement.
 The four-day Conference on Probability in Mathematics was subtitled Furstenfest 2003 and included four days of lectures.

 In 1993, Furstenberg won the Israel Prize and in 2007, the Wolf Prize in mathematics.
 He is a member of the Israel Academy of Sciences and Humanities (elected 1974), the American Academy of Arts and Sciences (international honorary member since 1995), and the U.S. National Academy of Sciences (elected 1989).

-Fustenberg has taught generations of students, including Alexander Lubotzky, Yuval Peres, Tamar Ziegler, Shahar Mozes, and Vitaly Bergelson.
+Furstenberg has taught generations of students, including Alexander Lubotzky, Yuval Peres, Tamar Ziegler, Shahar Mozes, and Vitaly Bergelson.